adaltas/katacoda-scenarios/docker/docker-basics/intro.md

 ## Objectives

-1. Run `hello-world` container
-2. Write a `Dockerfile` and build a Docker image
+1. Explore Docker CLI
+2. Run and manage containers
-3. Run a Docker container with multiple options
+3. Run a command inside a container
-4. Share your Docker container with a classmate
-5. Build and run a multiple container app with Docker Compose